mauriciodev/webmapdocker/README.md

 # WebMapDocker - Web Mapping with MapServer and Docker.
 Containers for running a web mapping solution on docker using MapServer components.

+## Requirements
+Docker with docker-compose.
+Follow the instructions here for an Ubuntu Server installation: https://docs.docker.com/engine/install/ubuntu/

 ## Running
 git clone https://github.com/mauriciodev/webmapdocker.git \